Pablolepz/Cityscape/Classes/README.md

 ### Methods

 + *FetchAll(string path)*
+  + Sets directoryInfo to the specified path.
-  + Initializes internal List containing Volumes.
+  + Populates internal List containing Volumes.
-  + Initializes internal List containing Files and Directories in the specified path.
+  + Populates internal List containing Files and Directories in the specified path.

++ *RefreshVolumes()*
+  + Repopulates the _volumes.
-+ *FetchFromPath(string path*)
++ *FetchFromPath(string path)*
   + Repopulates internal Lists with Files and Directories in the specified path.
 + *ToString()* A string containing this FileSystemReader's File, Directory, and Volume counts.